unit511/space-wallpapers/README.md

 # Space Wallpapers
-A collections of spaced themed wallpapers from NASA's website in various resolutions, including 1080p, 1440p, 4K and 8K.
+A collections of spaced themed wallpapers from NASA in various resolutions, up to 8K.

 Images were cropped to 16:9 aspect ratio and downscaled to all resolutions below the original.